By the end of Year 3, it was abundantly clear our first acquisition was in trouble.

 - Higher advertising rates due to more competition in the auction

-- Sped up key pages using a free CDN and file compression
+- They Sped up key pages using a free CDN and file compression

-The Ezoic CDN turned out to be a major win as we grew our traffic.
+In fact, the CDN turned out to be a major win as we grew our traffic.
 Most WordPress sites are not terribly efficient.
 Moving any incoming traffic over to the CDN reduced the load on our infrastructure and allowed us to scale without adding servers or re-configuring the site.
-So a big win with Ezoic, at multiple levels (see our recommended tools section for a link to a free 30 day unlimited use trial).

-Between the increase in traffic and improved advertising performance, the average monthly revenue for the website has increased by 44 X. We’ve gone from being 55% below plan to being on track to deliver a 635% cash-on-cash return.
+Between the increase in traffic and improved advertising performance, the monthly revenue for the website has increased by 44 X. Not life changing but nice: instead of date night at Wendy’s, we can splurge at a nice steakhouse.

-While we have no intention of selling (not done yet!), our projected return from the deal has swung from a 40% loss to a 12 X gain on our initial investment, under conservative assumptions (3 month run rate for a fast growing site).
-With plenty of free cash flow to replicate our growth strategy across similar niches…
+While we have no intention of selling, our return from the deal has already swung from a 40% loss to a 12 X gain on our initial investment, using conservative assumptions.
+With plenty of free cash flow to fund additional content.
+We’re not done yet….

 The ultimate validation?
 My wife asked who we should buy next…..